bitcoin/bitcoin/depends/packages.md

     placeholder such as 1.0 can be used.

     $(package)_download_path:
     Location of the upstream source, without the file-name.
-Usually http or ftp.
+Usually http, https or ftp.
+Secure transmission options like https should be preferred if available.

     $(package)_file_name:
     The upstream source filename available at the download path.